weigruf/mfe-react-web-app-poc/README.md

 Navigate to the host Home App: http://localhost:3009.

-on another browser tab, navigate to the remote App: http://localhost:3008.
+On another browser tab, navigate to the remote App: http://localhost:3008.

 ## Useful commands